 Drawn Arc Stud Welding

-The Drawn Arc welding provides excellent welding success under a broad range of conditions.
+Drawn arc stud welding provides excellent welding success under a broad range of conditions.
 It produces a full cross-sectional weld, forming a bond that is stronger than the surrounding metal.
-This section examines its quality, productivity, and cost advantages.
+This section examines its quality, productivity, and cost advantages, including: improved weld strength; aesthetic appeal; ample design freedom; faster, easier manufacturing with fewer steps; labor savings; and, fabrication savings.
+A weld produced by the drawn arc process offers a variety of benefits, including high structural integrity, excellent productivity, leak resistance, corrosion resistance, as well as creating a joint that is less susceptible to loosen from noise and vibration.